drumsoft/otojsd/README.md

  -h 192.168.0.1      Host name to post. default is localhost.
  -p 99999            Port number to post. default is 14609.
- -f                  The port number will be read from '.otojsd_port' file. filename            a Javascript file sent to otojsd server.
+ -f                  The port number will be read from '.otojsd_port' file. filename            a JavaScript file sent to otojsd server.
                      if "-" (hyphen) specified, the content read from STDIN will be sent.
 ```